mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 - Terminal: SwiftTerm connected to PTY master; TERM set to `xterm-256color`; raw escape sequences are passed through to SwiftTerm; session start is deferred until the view has a real size so the PTY is created with the correct cols/rows (also exported via `COLUMNS`/`LINES`), and subsequent resizes update the PTY size with SIGWINCH; a 1-row safety margin is applied (report rows-1 to the PTY) to avoid bottom-edge clipping; sessions launch a login `zsh` that runs the Codex command then execs into an interactive shell.
 - Error surfacing: worktree creation errors and missing projects surface inline; codex binary missing errors surfaced via auth status.
 - Visual language: dark "Ink" base with "Midnight" panels, "Ion" accents/CTAs, rounded pills/cards, and a custom SwiftTerm theme (Ink background, Flour text, Ion cursor, Icing selection).
 Shared button styles (primary/ghost/danger) and pills live in `BrandStyle.swift`.
+- Preview services: terminal auto-shows when starting a service; 5-second minimum uptime ensures error messages are visible before session closes; split view in services sheet shows service list on left and terminal output on right.
+- Action buttons in worktree rows are icon-only with tooltips to prevent text wrapping in narrow sidebars.

 ## Navigation & keyboard shortcuts
 | Shortcut | Action |